RedMike/FNA-WASM-Build/README.md

 ![WASM Build (FNA)](https://github.com/clarvalon/FNA-WASM-Build/workflows/WASM%20Build%20(FNA)/badge.svg)

+IMPORTANT: This repo is currently set up to build only FNA 25.01 as that is the last SDL2-using version of FNA.
+The workflow needs fixing to work with SDL3, which I will try to get to.

 This repo is for automating the build of WebAssembly (WASM) native libraries for [FNA](https://fna-xna.github.io/), including:

 * [FNA3D.a](https://github.com/FNA-XNA/FNA3D) - 3D graphics library for FNA.